Central Park Mall in fall in NYC.

 28. Ride an aerial tram

-For two MetroCard swipes round-trip, the Roosevelt Island Tramway provides sweeping overhead views of the East River from Manhattan to the island and back.
+For the cost of a round-trip subway ride, the Roosevelt Island Tramway provides sweeping overhead views of the East River from Manhattan to the island and back.

 Buy apples at NYC Greenmarket directly from regional farm owners.
 Photo: jentara via Depositphotos.

-33. Get out of the city for some apple picking
+30. Get out of the city for some apple-picking

-It’s an hour and 30 minute trip from NYC to the Harvest Moon Farm & Orchard in North Salem, New York.
+It’s a 90-minute trip from NYC to the Harvest Moon Farm & Orchard in North Salem, New York.

 From Grand Central Terminal, head southeast on Metro-North Railroad’s Harlem Line train and get off at Croton Falls; then take a two-mile cab ride.